ycdxsb/PocOrExp_in_Github/PocOrExp.md

 - [https://github.com/Gh0st0ne/CVE-2021-21110](https://github.com/Gh0st0ne/CVE-2021-21110) :  ![starts](https://img.shields.io/github/stars/Gh0st0ne/CVE-2021-21110.svg) ![forks](https://img.shields.io/github/forks/Gh0st0ne/CVE-2021-21110.svg)

 ## CVE-2021-21042
- Acrobat Reader DC versions versions 2020.013.20074 (and earlier), 2020.001.30018 (and earlier) and 2017.011.30188 (and earlier) are affected by an Out-of-bounds Read vulnerability.
-An unauthenticated attacker could leverage this vulnerability to locally escalate privileges in the context of the current user.
+ Acrobat Reader DC versions 2020.013.20074 (and earlier), 2020.001.30018 (and earlier) and 2017.011.30188 (and earlier) are affected by an Out-of-bounds Read vulnerability that could lead to arbitrary disclosure of information in the memory stack.
+An attacker could leverage this vulnerability to bypass mitigations such as ASLR.
 Exploitation of this issue requires user interaction in that a victim must open a malicious file.